-Alternative 5 would not result in any residential displacements in Keene, Golden Hills, Palmdale, or Other Unincorporated Los Angeles County areas.
+Alternative 5 would not result in any residential displacements in Edison, Keene, Golden Hills, or Palmdale.

 The number of comparable replacement residences under Alternative 5 is the same with or without the CCNM Design Option and the Refined CCNM Design Option.